 - Identities of persons submitting the Medical Referral Form will remain confidential.

 What happens after DC DMV receives a referral?

 DC DMV reviews the information to determine the next step:

-- The driver may be required to complete a re-examination of driving knowledge and skills.
+- The driver may be required to complete a re-examination of driving knowledge and road skill tests.
 Depending on the condition and skill level of the driver, DC DMV may take action such as requiring equipment to accommodate impairments.

-- If it is determined that the driver is a threat to public safety, his/her driving privilege may be restricted or revoked.
+- If it is determined the driver is a threat to public safety, his or her driving privileges may be restricted or revoked.